SovereignCloudStack/standards/README.md

 ## Release 0 (2021-07-15)

-Barring unforeseen circumstances, we will release R0 of SCS on 2021-07-15.
+SCS R0 has been released on 2021-07-15 and bundles the work accomplished by the community prior to the full start of the project.

 See [Release Notes for R0](Release-Notes/Release0.md) for more information.

 ## Release 1 (2021-09-29)

-The next release will come quickly.
-We intend to ship production ready k8s stack (with k8s cluster API), identity federation and much improved preconfiguration for monitoring and logging.
+R1 came quickly after R0 and was the first release to ship a production ready k8s stack (with k8s cluster API), some identity federation integration and much improved preconfiguration for monitoring and logging.

 See [Release Notes for R1](Release-Notes/Release1.md) for more information.

+## Release 2 (2023-03-23)

+This release delivers vast improvements for bare metal automation and the features in the container layers.

+See [Release Notes for R2](Release-Notes/Release2.md) for more information.

 ## Roadmap